Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Introduction

 Our first contribution is to evaluate the detection accuracy of autoencoder, an existing ML-AD model, with real-world DDoS traffic from a large commercial cloud platform (\autoref{sec:md_cloud_ov}).
-Specifically, we apply our models to 57 DDoS attack events captured from 5 cloud IPs of this platform between late-May and early-July 2019 (\autoref{sec:md_data_ov}).
-Detection results show that our models detects almost all malicious attack flows to 2 of these 4 cloud IPs under attacks (at least 99.99\%) but generates a few false negatives (5\% and 9\%) for the remaining 2 IPs (\autoref{sec:rlt_test_accu}).
+We apply our models to 57 DDoS attack events captured from 5 cloud IPs of this platform between late-May and early-July 2019 (\autoref{sec:md_data_ov}).
+Detection results show that our models detect almost all malicious attack flows to 2 of these 4 cloud IPs under attacks (at least 99.99\%) and detect most malicious flows for the remaining 2 IPs (94.75\% and 91.37\%, \autoref{sec:rlt_test_accu}).
 We show that our models maintain near-zero false positives on benign traffic flows to all 5 IPs (\autoref{sec:rlt_det_test_FP}).

 Our second contribution is to interpret our detection results with feature attribution (\autoref{sec:md_feat_attr}) and counterfactual explanation (\autoref{sec:md_cf_ep}) and show why our models work on certain malicious flows but not the rest (\autoref{sec:rlt_det_int}).
-Specifically, we show that our models identify almost all malicious flows with non-whitelisted (non-WL) destination ports (99.92\% of 1M) by learning the full list of benign destination ports from training data (the \emph{normality}).
-We shows that although our models learn incomplete normality for protocols and source ports, they still identify most, if not all, malicious flows with non-WL protocols (100.0\% of 15k) and with blacklisted (BL) source ports (97.5\% of 5k) but risk false positives.
-We also show that our models only detect a few malicious flows with BL packet sizes (8.5\% out of 3k) by incorrectly inferring these BL sizes as normal based on incomplete normality learned.
-Lastly, we shows our models detect a quarter of flows with abnormal payload contents (24.7\% of 8k) even when they do not see payload contents by combining anomalies from multiple flow features.
+We show that our models are better at detecting malicious flows with anomalies on allow-listed features (those with only a few benign values) than flows with anomalies on deny-listed features (those with mostly benign values) because our models are more likely to learn correct normality for allow-listed features (\autoref{sec:rlt_det_int_learn_norm}).
+We then show that our models are better at detecting malicious flows with anomalies on unordered features (that have no ordering among their values) than flows with anomalies on ordered features because even with incomplete normality, our models could still detect anomalies on unordered feature with high recall (\autoref{sec:rlt_det_int_det_anom}).
+Lastly, our models detect malicious flows with anomalies on packet payload content by combining multiple flow features (\autoref{sec:rlt_det_int_muti_anom}).
+(We summarize key takeaways from our interpretation results in \autoref{tab:key_int}.)